Karten Associates

 Skills-Building Seminars

-I'm pleased to announce that my seminar, Presentation Skills for Technical Professionals, earned the Best Tutorial Award at the 2009 EuroSTAR conference in Stockholm.
-See #5 below for a session description.
-This seminar is based on my book on this topic, to be published in mid-2010.
+I'm pleased to report that my seminar, From Panic to Poise: Presentation Skills for Technical Professionals, earned the Best Tutorial Award at the 2009 EuroStar conference in Stockholm (see #3 below).
+This seminar is based on my 7th book, Presentation Skills for Technical Professionals: Achieving Excellence.

-Seminar topics can also be delivered as a keynote or instructional presentation.
+I can also present seminar topics as a keynote presentation.

 The seminars described in detail below include: